 #1.
-Consider your hosts: The typical Thai (and by ‘typical’ we preclude all Bangkok bar girls) dresses modestly, often keeping knees and shoulders covered.
-Rules are bent for tourists – Koh Samui, for example, is a relaxed resort island and shorts & T-shirts are the uniform.
+Consider your hosts: The typical Thai (where ‘typical’ excludes Bangkok bar girls) dresses modestly, often keeping knees and shoulders covered.
+Rules are bent for tourists – Koh Samui and Phuket, for example, are relaxed resort spots and shorts & T-shirts are the uniform.
 Still, a huge emphasis is placed on appearance – being clean and well put-together.
 Do you have dress code questions?
 Before you start packing, quickly learn:

 #2.
 Remember the climate: It’s hot here!
 Hot.
 You could quickly come to hate your favourite summer outfit when you realise it has polyester lining and the material is too thick for the tropics.
 Light cotton is the best fabric to pack for Thailand’s climate.
 Cotton shirts, dresses, shorts – all good.

 #4.
 Don’t be sun stupid: Thailand’s sun comes stronger than your [insert-Northern-country-here] variety.
 We doubt it’s much fun to fly 12+ hours with skin burnt to a lobster-red crisp.
 At the very least, pack a light cotton collared shirt and a hat to avoid burning.
 Please?
 For Thailand’s strong sun, ramp up your skin protection to at least SPF 25 – higher if you’re fair-skinned.

 #5.
 Good news: Pack lightly!
 You can easily find a laundry service anywhere.
 Really … anywhere.
 Laundry is easy.
 While Thailand’s resorts and villas have in-house laundry options, you’re bound to find a laundry shop near even the most back-water bungalow.
 Drop off your bag of washing and return to pick it up when instructed, usually the next day.
 Even your knickers come back ironed.
 Packing for Thailand is a matter of quality – clever fabric choices – not quantity.

 #6.
-Planning for temples: When visiting Thai temples, both men and women should wear clothing that falls below the knee and covers shoulders (as a minimum).
+Planning for temples: When visiting Thai temples, both men and women should wear clothing that falls below the knee and covers shoulders (as a minimum – more details here).
 On such occasions, women should wear long skirts or trousers, and preferably closed-toed shoes.
 Good to have such an outfit in mind when you pack!
 Got nothing suitable?
 In a pinch, a pashmina can double as a cover-up.

 What clothes (& shoes) to pack?